space-sh/ssh/doc/tunnel_socks.md

-The SSH client will open a secure connection to a remote server, your browser must be setup to use the local address as a socks5 proxy, then all requests within the browser will be tunneled through the secure connection and all outbound connections to the intrnet will look like the originated from the remote server.
+The SSH client will open a secure connection to a remote server, your browser must be setup to use the local address as a socks5 proxy, then all requests within the browser will be tunnelled through the secure connection and all outbound connections to the internet will look like the originated from the remote server.

 bindhost:bindport are relative to the local machine.